Jon Huntsman Jr.: Ambassador to Russia

-On December 3, 2016, the Associated Press reported Huntsman was under consideration by Donald Trump and the Trump transition team as a possible choice for United States Secretary of State in 2017, although Rex Tillerson was chosen 10 days later.
+On December 3, 2016, the Associated Press reported Huntsman was being considered by Donald Trump and the Trump transition team as a possible choice for United States Secretary of State in 2017, although Rex Tillerson was chosen 10 days later.

-It was reported on March 8, 2017, that Huntsman accepted a position as United States Ambassador to Russia.
-During his Senate confirmation hearings, Huntsman said, "There is no question that the Russian Government interfered in the U.S. election" in 2016.
+On March 8, 2017, it was reported that Huntsman accepted a position as United States Ambassador to Russia.
+During his Senate confirmation hearings, he said, "There is no question that the Russian Government interfered in the U.S. election" in 2016.
 He also said the relationship between the two countries was "among the most consequential and complex foreign policy challenges we face."
 Huntsman was unanimously confirmed by the Senate, via voice vote, on September 28, 2017.

 During his time as ambassador, Huntsman reported having access to senior Russian officials, which he stated was not always the case during his ambassadorship to China.
-He also expressed a desire to avoid repeating past mistakes in the relationship, stating: "In the years past, every new administration has tried to reset or redo of some sort. (...)
-Let's not repeat the cycles of the past, because in every case, (...) those resets could not be sustained.
+He also expressed a desire to avoid repeating past mistakes in the relationship, stating: "In the years past, every new administration has tried to reset or redo of some sort.(...)
+Let's not repeat the cycles of the past, because in every case,(...) those resets could not be sustained.
 Let's not even begin with that thought in mind; no resets, no redos.
 Just take the relationship for what it is, clear-eyed and realistically."